WardBrian/wardbrian.github.io/_posts/2025-01-20-polyglot-sphinx.md

     import breathe
     subprocess.run(["doxygen", "-v"], check=True)
 except Exception as e:
-    # if we are in a CI environment, we want to know about this
+    # if we are in a CI environment, we want to know that we're missing a dependency
     if RUNNING_IN_CI:
         raise e
     else: